 The adults that he's talking about are our children, the very same children that are in the education system right now!
 So where does all this money go?
 (Well currently it seems to be going on MP's second home expenses - but we'll leave that aside for now) Just like the NHS it gets 'absorbed' into the system, the majority is syphoned off to pay higher wages, expenses, new crackpot education schemes and to fund teacher recruitment drives that just aren't working.

-Teach your child maths in the comfort of your own home, even if you can't do maths yourselfIt doesn't matter if you feel unable to do maths yourself.
+Teach your child maths at home, even if you can't do maths yourselfIt doesn't matter if you feel unable to do maths yourself.
 You will learn too, as you watch the DVD and then play along with your children.
 Watch their faces as mummy and/or daddy shows them what to do and how to do it.
 Believe me, they would much rather learn it from YOU, than any teacher.
 That's why I have always believed, one parent is better than 100 school masters.

 Give your child the head start they deserveAll too often, parents leave it up to the school to educate their children.
 This is a big mistake!!
 Today's education system is geared to filling out forms, complying with Ofsted recommendations, and sticking to woefully inadequate budgets (I know, I'm a primary school governor), all at the expense of results which don't seem to come into the picture, or take a high priority, when compared to education tables.
 We have become a checkbox world and our children are getting a checkbox education.
 As long as all the criteria is met, as laid down by the LEA (Local Education Authority), and the new grants spent, you'd think this would result in an improved education, but it doesn't seem to follow.
 The attitude is still, 'Well we're throwing money at it, again, so it has to work sometime'.
 Of course, the problem is not always lack of resources, but lack of direction.